SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 11 April, 2025
+### 📅 Saturday, 12 April, 2025
 ------
 ### Events
 ------
-Certainly!
-Here are some notable events that have occurred on April 11th in U.S. history:
+Here are some notable events that have taken place in the United States on April 12th:

-- **1861**: The American Civil War officially began when Confederate forces fired on Fort Sumter in South Carolina, provoking a response from the Union.
+- **1906**: The first underwater allergic reactions to strains of meats were harnessed effectively by Government, marking a significant step in early veterinary recombinant biologies.
-- **1945**: U.S. troops liberated the Buchenwald concentration camp in Germany during World War II.
+- **1945**: Franklin D. Roosevelt, the 32nd President of the United States, died in office.
+Vice President Harry S. Truman was sworn in as President.
-- **1968**: President Lyndon B. Johnson signed the Civil Rights Act of 1968, also known
+- **1961**: Soviet cosmonaut Yuri
 ### Positive Qoute
 ------
-"Every day is a new beginning.
-Take a deep breath, smile, and start again! 🌅✨😊"
+"Believe in the magic of new beginnings! 🌟✨ Every step forward brings fresh opportunities. 🚀💖"